RomeoOscarKilo/DorkCrawler/README.md

 What it does
 ---------------------------------------------------------------------
-ImgurCrawler crawls Imgur via google docs, the current example string returns all users who have screenshot, pizza and frontpage in their bio
+DorkCrawler crawls google via google dorks, the current example string returns all users who have screenshot, pizza and frontpage in their bio